 A district spokesperson said all affected fountains were shut off and immediately removed from use as part of a precautionary process.
 Other fountains in the buildings were not affected by the lead levels in these specific fountains.

 Parents at the schools were the affected water fountains were found have been notified.

-MLGW posted all results on an interactive map on their website and sent the following statement.
+MLGW posted an interactive map on their website showing where lines may contain lead, and sent the following statement.

 "We are making public an old database showing where 36,483 lead service lines may have been installed in the early 1900s when it was a common practice to use lead in plumbing.
 If your house was built before 1940, it might have total or partial lead plumbing.